 The 3rd way is differentiation through product.
 It’s how students will show what they know.
 Introducing student choice is important.
 Teachers need to identify what experiences are best suited for individual students and then, provide them different options to choose from.
 Some can be required options while others could be a free choice.
 Students respond very well to choice.
 Some educators call it controlled choice because the teacher determines the options.
 This is a win-win situation.
 The teacher gains the necessary data to make instructional decisions, while the student feels empowered and tries to do well on work they have chosen to complete.

 Menu boards, contracts, and tic-tac-toe sheets are ways to offer controlled choice.
 Schools that use project-based learning offer great product choice for the students.
 When offering product differentiation, it’s very helpful to have a rubric go along with an assignment.
 This way, teachers can assess the product easily, and students will know the expectations before making a choice.

 Teachers who want to meet their students’ needs while still exposing them to grade level standards can differentiate through content, process, and product.
 Keep in mind that pre-assessment data will help guide you in making instructional decisions about grouping and groupings are flexible to meet the needs of students.
-When differentiating, teachers enable students to grow and excel, rather than grow farther behind.
+Now that you know some strategies on how to differentiate instruction, you can enable students to grow and excel, rather than grow farther behind.

 You may also want to check these resources: